UTNkar/documentation/content/infrastructure/google_suite.md

 ## Single Sign On

-The Google Apps accounts can for various [Drupal-based](TODO:) applications be used to authenticate.
+The Google Suite accounts can for various [Drupal-based](/applications/drupal7) applications be used to authenticate.
 As of the current moment the way in which the settings are arranged is working, but the settings themselves aren't accessible.
 The current strategy is thus: *if it ain't broken, don't fix it*.